 How Modern Life Robs You of Magnesium

-But you might be wondering why deficiency has become so common, and whether you get enough magnesium.
+You might be wondering why magnesium deficiency has become so common, and whether you get enough magnesium.

 The dietary intake of magnesium has plummeted over the past 100 years.